Preventing Winter Slip and Fall Injuries

 Reach Out to Us Today

 At Cavallo & Cavallo, our experienced New York real estate and medicaid planning attorneys can help protect your interests and assets, and provide aggressive, professional representation for all your legal needs.
-With offices in the Bronx and New Rochelle, we are your neighborhood law firm, offering efficient and effective legal service our clients can count on.
+With offices in the Bronx and Westchester, we are your neighborhood law firm, offering efficient and effective legal service our clients can count on.
 Call or contact us online today for a free consultation.